 The Estonian Academy of Music and Theatre provides guidance concerning study ability to an agreed upon capacity – according to the participant’s wishes there can be tutorials with the examiner and regular meetings with the study consultant for the area of study and the continuing education specialist.
 The participant will put together a study diary (or portfolio) to reflect the studies during the study phase.
 The student is responsible for the study phase, selecting a suitable schedule and study method(s).

-- Evaluation phase The learning objectives and the level of evaluation agreed upon in the programme are the basis for the evaluation of the studies.
-The evaluation will be carried out by either one examiner (up to 6ECTS) or, for programmes with a larger volume, an evaluation commission.
+- Evaluation phase The learning objectives and the level of evaluation agreed upon in the program are the basis for the evaluation of the studies.
+The evaluation will be carried out by either one examiner (up to 6ECTS) or, for program with a larger volume, an evaluation commission.
 At the end of the training, the Estonian Academy of Music and Theatre will issue the student with a certificate and a transcript of records.

 Instructed Continuing Education in the Workplace

-Instructed continuing education in the workplace is a good opportunity for the employee to further their knowledge, while offering the employer a comfortable way to improve their employee's qualifications.
+Instructed continuing education in the workplace is a good opportunity for the employee to further their knowledge, while offering the employer a comfortable way to improve their employee’s qualifications.
 Instructed continuing education in the workplace accounts for the need for development of both the employer and the employee and allows study within the work environment.
-As a rule, the programme is normally compiled for a single person and the usual method takes the form of individual tutorials.
+As a rule, the program is normally compiled for a single person and the usual method takes the form of individual tutorials.

 - Anyone whose area of study corresponds with the specifics of their work is eligible.
 Studies take place in parallel with the person’s principle employment.